 - On the other hand, if you plan on keeping a name forever for the purpose of actually using it, the ETH is for all practical purposes spent.

 - What if the private key of a name is lost.
 Is the name locked away forever?
 Without some sort of “check-in” system, this could be a long-term problem.
 Note that unlike other parts of the Ethereum system like public keys, there is a relatively limited number of useful names, so the loss of useful names is more significant.

-The advantages of a rent model
+The advantages of an annual fee model

-A rent system better solves the problems mentioned above (which might explain why it has been the model for DNS):
+An annual fee system better solves the problems mentioned above (which might explain why it has been the model for DNS):

 - For users intending to hold their name indefinitely for the future, they can pay ahead.
-For example, a person can pay $50 of ETH and lock-in their name for 10 years.
+For example, a person can pay $50 of ETH and lock-in their ENS name for 10 years.

-- Since you can’t get back rent you’ve already paid, even if you paid ahead for many years, it means that squatters, who likely won’t be paying ahead to save costs, will have the additional logistical burden of renewing names on a regular basis.
+- Since you can’t get back fees you’ve already paid, even if you paid ahead for many years, it means that squatters, who likely won’t be paying ahead to save costs, will have the additional logistical burden of renewing names on a regular basis.